nkat001/nkat001/README.md

 - **ETVIS 2024 Paper – Gazealytics**
   *Co-authored a paper on the design and use of Gazealytics for energy control room research.*
   📄 [DOI:10.1145/3715669.3725880](https://dl.acm.org/doi/10.1145/3715669.3725880)

+- **IEEE VIS 2025 Paper – Perspectiva**
+  *Co-authored a peer-reviewed paper on participatory systems modelling with researchers from the Perspectiva PhD project.*
+  📄 *(Accepted, in press)*

 ---